What is Sex Addiction or Out of Control Sexual Behaviour?

 Symptoms of Out of Control Sexual Behaviour

 Out of control sexual behaviour varies greatly from person to person and involves a variety of symptoms that interfere with an individuals daily life and well-being.
 It’s important to note that these symptoms can vary in intensity and duration, and not everyone who exhibits some of these behaviors necessarily has a problem.
-If you or someone you know is experiencing these symptoms to a degree that it is negatively affecting their life, it is important to connect with a mental health processional who has expertise in this area.
+If you or someone you know is experiencing these symptoms to a degree that it is negatively affecting their life, it is important to connect with a mental health professional with expertise in this area.

 Preoccupation with Sexual Thoughts